 7503.
 Olympiad

 Input.
-The first line contains the numbers n and m.
+The first line contains two integers n and m.
 The second line contains n integers ai (1 ≤ in).
-All numbers are nonnegative and do not exceed 100.
+All values are integers, non-negative, and do not exceed 100.

 Output.
-Print one number – the minimum required number of classes.
+Print one integer – the minimum required number of classrooms.

 Sample input